tylerharter/cs301-projects/fall19/p1/README.md

 ## Step 2: Create a Python Notebook

 Now it gets a little tricky.
 You need to figure out the path of your `p1` folder.
-You can think of a "path" is just a more complete name for a file or folder.
+You can think of a "path" as just a more complete name for a file or folder.
 This is useful: if you have more than one `p1` folder on your computer, how do you distinguish between them?
 You need a full pathname, something like